FreeFem/FreeFem-doc/docs/documentation/MeshGeneration.md

 ### Read/Write Statements for a Mesh in 3D

 In three dimensions, the file mesh format supported for input and output files by FreeFem++ are the extension .msh and .mesh.
-These formats are described in the [Mesh Format section](Developers/#mesh-format).
+These formats are described in the [Mesh Format section](./Developers/#mesh-format) $\codered$.

 **Extension file .msh**
-The structure of the files with extension .msh in 3D is given in <a href="Tab2">Table 2.</a>.
+The structure of the files with extension .msh in 3D is given in <a href="#Tab2">Table 2.</a>.

 In this structure, $n_v$ denotes the number of vertices, $n_{tet}$ the number of tetrahedra and $n_{tri}$ the number of triangles.